 Mary Bird Perkins Cancer Center

-The Commission on Cancer (CoC), a quality program of the American College of Surgeons (ACS) has granted Three-Year Accreditation to the Cancer Center.
+The Commission on Cancer (CoC), a quality program of the American College of Surgeons (ACS) has granted Three-Year Accreditation to the Cancer Center, in collaboration with Our Lady of the Lake.
 To earn voluntary CoC accreditation, a cancer program must meet 34 CoC quality care standards, be evaluated every three years through a survey process and maintain levels of excellence in the delivery of comprehensive patient-centered care.

-The National Accreditation Program for Rectal Cancer (NAPRC), a quality program of the American College of Surgeons Commission on Cancer, has awarded a three-year accreditation to the Cancer Center.
+The National Accreditation Program for Rectal Cancer (NAPRC), a quality program of the American College of Surgeons Commission on Cancer, has awarded a three-year accreditation to the Cancer Center, in collaboration with Our Lady of the Lake.
 To achieve NAPRC accreditation, a rectal cancer center must demonstrate compliance with the NAPRC standards that emphasize Program Management, Clinical Services and Quality Improvement.
 In addition, programs must meet standards in addressing the clinical services that the rectal cancer program provides, including Carcinoembryonic Antigen (CEA) testing, Magnetic Resonance Imaging (MRI) and Computerize Tomography (CT) imaging for cancer staging, and ensuring that a patient starts treatment within a defined time frame.
 Rectal centers seeking accreditation must be accredited by the Commission on Cancer and undergo a site visit every three years.

-Louisiana Hematology Oncology Associates (LHOA) and Medical Oncology, LLC, physician practices affiliated with Our Lady of the Lake Physician Group, have been recognized by the Quality Oncology Practice Initiative (QOPI®) Certification Program (QCP™), a subsidiary of the American Society of Clinical Oncology, Inc. (ASCO®).
+Louisiana Hematology Oncology Associates (LHOA) has been recognized by the Quality Oncology Practice Initiative (QOPI®) Certification Program (QCP™), a subsidiary of the American Society of Clinical Oncology, Inc. (ASCO®).

 QCP builds on ASCO’s Quality Oncology Practice Initiative (QOPI®), providing a three-year certification for outpatient hematology-oncology practices that meet nationally recognized standards for quality cancer care.